MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 ## Prerequisites

-- Every user can use the basic Search function, which includes work item and wiki Search.
+- Every user can use semantic Search, which includes work item and wiki Search.
-- You must be a Stakeholder to do semantic searches on work items, wiki, and packages.
+- You must be a **Stakeholder** to do semantic searches on work items, wiki, and packages.

 ### Search by work item ID

-Enter the work item ID in the search box in the Azure DevOps title bar to quickly go to it.
+Enter the work item ID in the Azure DevOps title bar to quickly go to it.
 Searching for a work item ID opens the work item in a modal dialog, providing quick access to read and edit work items.

 ::: moniker range=">= azure-devops-2019"